 Generally Not Permitted:

-Individual licenses and copyright law are more specific than these guidelines.
-Many resources post a "terms of use" link for users to view their rights.
-When in doubt about use or for questions, please contact Discovery Services or a Subject Librarian.
 All use is governed by the MSU Acceptable Use Policy and academic standards regarding plagiarism.
 Please note specifically section 3.2.1 of the Acceptable Use Policy: "When using MSU IT resources or resources owned by third parties that are accessed using MSU IT resources, Users must comply with all applicable federal and state laws, all applicable University rules, ordinances, and policies, and the terms of any contract or license which governs the use of the third-party resource and by which the User or the University is bound".